-This post contains affiliate links.
-You can find my disclosure page here.
+(This post about important nurse supplies contains affiliate links.
+You can find our disclosure page here.)

 I am a registered nurse who has worked all over the hospital taking care of ER, Med Surg and ICU patients.
 As a result, I have seen it all and then some.
 And I still see new things that shock me everyday!
 That is why it is so important to be prepared with the right nurse supplies you need to succeed.

 This list is great if you are looking for gifts for nurses (especially a new graduate nurse!).
 Or if you are just looking to keep your professional nurse game on point!

 The following items are linked directly to the product on Amazon.
 I personally love purchasing my nurse supplies from Amazon for 3 reasons: free shipping with Amazon prime, I can find the best discounted price available and most importantly, the EASY return policy.

 Whether trying to obtain a manual blood pressure or listening to lung sounds, every nurse needs to have a stethoscope.
 I bought a 3M Littmann Classic in nursing school, and I have been using it ever since.
 They are available in many colors and have a “non-chill” rim, so you don’t shock your patients with a cold stethoscope.ORDER NOW

 The Raptor Shears look like a fancy pair of scissors.
 But make no mistake, they are very high on my list of coolest and most important nurse supplies!
 These functional and handy shears are actually 6 tools rapped into one: